A New Family of Regularized Kernels for the Harmonic Oscillator

-This paper seeks new regularizations that reduce modelling error while maintaining or relaxing the CFL condition.
-In Section~\ref{sec:regularized_potentials}, this new class of regularizations is introduced.
-In Section~\ref{sec:analysis}, we show that the Laplacian of the regularized potentials converges to the delta function, and we analyze the errors.
-In Section~\ref{sec:numerics}, we test the regularized potentials on the system~\eqref{eqn:hamiltonian_system} in one, two, and three dimensions.
+This paper seeks new regularizations that reduce modelling error while allowing an integrator to realize these improved modelling error with large time steps.
+In Section~\ref{sec:regularized_potentials}, a two-parameter family of regularized kernels is introduced along with a notion of a global smoothing error, which will be used to quantify the quality of the regularized kernels and how they impact a numerical simulation.
+In Section~\ref{sec:validity}, the Laplacian of the two-parameter family of regularized potentials is shown to converge to the delta function.
+In Section~\ref{sec:analysis}, the global smoothing errors of the two-parameter family of regularized kernels is analyzed.
+The regularized potentials are used to solve various $N$-body problems in Section~\ref{sec:numerics}.
 Finally, in Section~\ref{sec:conclusions}, we summarize the results and discuss future work.

-\section{Regularized Kernels}
+\section{Regularized kernels}

-Regularizations are a key tool in computing the evolution of Hamiltonian systems.
-One approach for forming a regularization, is to find a regularized fundamental solution by solving $\mathcal{L} G^{\epsilon} = \delta_{\epsilon}$, where $\delta_{\epsilon}$ is a regularized approximation of the delta distribution, sometimes referred to as blob approximations~\cite{cortez2001,Cortez2000428}.
-This has also been in applied in other fields, for example in plasma physics~\cite{majda-PD94}, where a piecewise approximation to the delta function was introduced.
-The quality of different delta distribution regularizations has recently been analyzed in a functional analysis setting~\cite{hos-nig-sto2016}.
-Alternatively, one can replace the fundamental solution with a regularized version.
-For example, a regularized fundamental solution might satisfy $\Delta G^\delta(r) = n(\delta)\Delta G(r) s(r/\delta)$~\cite{beale2004gbb}, where $s(r)$ is a shape function satisfying

-sometimes referred to as a Gaussian mollifer, and $n(\delta)$ is some normalizing factor that depends on the regularization $\delta$.
-Different filters or mollifiers can also be used~\cite{MR3101517}.
-Yet another approach is algebraic regularization, which was previously mentioned in the introduction.
-Algebraic regularization has been used in plasma physics~\cite{christlieb:gfp06,gibbon2010,win-leo1993}, and for vortex sheet computations in fluid dynamics~\cite{leo1980,lindsay-krasny01,MR2520287}.